George Grove: Retirement and last years

 Grove retired at Christmas 1894, when he was succeeded by Parry.
 By this time, a new building had been constructed for the college.
+Grove was elected an International Member of the American Philosophical Society in 1895.
 In 1896 Grove's Beethoven and his Nine Symphonies, "addressed to the amateurs of this country", appeared.

 Early in 1899, Grove's health began to fail, and he died, aged 79, on 28 May 1900, in the house at Sydenham in which he had lived for nearly 40 years.
 He was buried in Ladywell and Brockley Cemetery.